jannapps/acnh_hha_app/README.md

 * add an additional input field to `color` and `concept` that lets the user choose between 'and' and 'or' operations between color1 and color2 and concept1 and concept2 respectively
 * `sort_points` is probably useless, why would anyone want lo-to-hi ordering?
     * it would make more sense to be a bool, where false=alphabetical and true=numerical sort
+    * this means it could also just be a checkbox, maybe it shouldn't go in the main search filter body with everything else?

 ## Notes
 * 'build_query' is a function name already in-use here: `Rack::Utils::build_query(query)`